 Find several training videos, including the WA State Overdose Prevention and Relapse training for general audiences and trainings specifically for community health workers and pain patients (and their friends/family).
 You’ll also find our Preventing Opioid Overdose training tool, an interactive video that teaches you how to recognize and respond to an overdose.

-- Download the Opioid Overdose brochure or the Youth-Friendly Opioid Overdose brochure.
+- Download the Opioid Overdose brochure.

 This brochure provides information about opioids, overdose risks, what to do if someone is overdosing.
 (Also available in Spanish.)